Time of Therukoothu Play

 Therukoothu is generally performed at a place where three or four streets meet, in the open air.
 Before the performance starts, the place is lit up with gaslights.
 The singers and music troupe sit on the side on a bench.
 The performance consists of storytelling, dialogue rendering, songs and dance done by the artists.

-The artists themselves give the introduction of the roles.
+The artists themselves give the introduction of their roles.
 In the performance of Therukoothu, more importance is given to the songs and not to the dialogues.
 Therefore, the artists take formal training to sing in their own voice in a high pitch.
 They are also trained to deliver lengthy traditional dialogues.
-It is generally performed on the base of the stories from great epics of India such as the Ramayana and Mahabharata.
-Sometimes the stories from Tamil classics such as the Periya Puranam and Skanda Puranam are also taken to perform in Therukoothu.
+Male artists also perform the female roles.

 According to the traditional system, only the male members can be seen in a Therukoothu troupe.
 It is organised mainly during the summer months when there is little agricultural work.
 The performers wear heavy costumes and make up.
 They put on high towering head dress, sparkling shoulder plates and wide colourful skirts.
 They put on elaborate make up which helps to deliver the performer’s expressions to the audience so that they can visualize the mythological characters in front of them.
 The orchestra of 'Therukoothu' consists of a 'mukhaveena', a 'mridhangam', a harmonium and cymbals played by the natuvanar.

 |More Articles in Forms of Indian theatre (174)|